posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 1. Check that there is an issue corresponding to what the pull request is attempting to address
-   * If an issue exists, make sure it has reached the stage of being labeled `awaiting 2-PR`
+   * If an issue exists, make sure it has reached the stage of `awaiting 2-PR`
    * If no issue exists, open one and wait for it to reach the `awaiting 2-PR` stage before submitting the pull request
-1. Open the pull request, mentioning the appropriate issue(s) in the pull request message body
+1. Create the pull request, mentioning the appropriate issue(s) in the pull request message body
    * The pull request is expected to have appropriate unit tests
    * The pull request must pass its CI run before merging will be considered
-   * Code coverage is expected to not worsen
+   * Code coverage is expected to (at minimum) not worsen
 1. Make sure all status checks are green (e.g. CLA check, CI, etc.)
 1. Address any review comments
 1. [Maintainers only] Merge the pull request
 1. [Maintainers only] Update affected issues to be:
    1. Closed (with an appropriate `closed-` label)
-   1. The stage is set to `awaiting 4-validation`
    1. The issue(s) are attached to the current milestone
    1. Register OSS usage
    1. Email CELA about any 3rd-party usage changes